dericko/bookz-front/README.md

-Create-react-app to play w NYT api
+Simple create-react-app that fetches current bestsellers from NYT api

+To Run:
+`yarn start`